 The Vasa Museum in Stockholm is one of a kind.
-It’s the only place in the world where you can see a complete authentic 17th century Viking warship.
+It’s the only place in the world where you can see a completely authentic 17th century Swedish warship.
 Your first sight of the extraordinary Swedish warship Vasa will stay in your memory forever.
 It’s that impressive.
+And while many think of it as a Viking warship, this ship was actually built much later on.

 The fact that it sank in Stockholm’s harbour on its maiden voyage AND survived under water for over 300 years, only makes it more astonishing.